TomWerner/sentiment_analysis/report.md

 ### Feature Selection Part 2
 Including 2 and 3 grams adds an incredible number of features to the model, so we repeated our feature selection pipeline.
 We were able to go from 1,000,000 features down to 13,000.
-(Our evaluation model has now changed to an L1 regularized LinearSVC, since it out performs the logistic regression model)
+The process followed here is the same as without the N-grams, it just took longer to run.
+Additionally, our evaluation model has now changed to an L1 regularized LinearSVC, since it out performs the logistic regression model.

 ![L1_LinSVC_3_gram](https://github.com/TomWerner/sentiment_analysis/blob/master/images/features_vs_accuracy_3_gram_LinSVCL1_0_to_max.png "L1 Regularized Linear SVC Feature Count vs Accuracy")
 ![L1_LinSVC_3_gram](https://github.com/TomWerner/sentiment_analysis/blob/master/images/features_vs_accuracy_3_gram_LinSVCL1_0_to_100k.png "L1 Regularized Linear SVC Feature Count vs Accuracy")